xlladdins/xll/docs/Excel4MacrosQ-S.md

 **SET.CONTROL.VALUE**(value)

-Value    is the value you want to change.
+Value&nbsp;&nbsp;&nbsp;&nbsp;is the value you want to change.
 The control interprets this value as follows:

 <table>
 <tbody>